I wrote the case statement for Allen MAC client Mars Hill College’s Values & Vision Campaign.

 New Student Housing

-The campaign includes $4.5 million for the construction of a new dormitory and $ 3.0 for the renovation of current student housing.
-The new dorm will be at least 72 beds.
-Preliminary plans are in process and the likely locate of the new dorm will be behind Moore Auditorium into the hill below Gibson.
+The campaign includes $4.5 million for the construction of a new dormitory and $ 3 million for the renovation of current student housing.
+The new dorm will have at least 72 beds.
+Preliminary plans are in process and the likely location of the new dorm will be behind Moore Auditorium into the hill below Gibson.
 Comprehensive renovation plans for current dorms are in the formative stages but will include extensive cosmetic and infrastructure improvements.

 New and Improved Athletic Facilities